EpochModTeam/DayZ-Epoch/Test Build/ReadMe.md

 8. Modify your server and client launch parameters to use 106; instead of 1051;.
 In dayz_launcher you can go to the Advanced tab, disable all mods, then set `-mod=@DayZ_Epoch106;`  in Settings > Additional Parameters.

+NOTE: dayz_server.pbo should not be included in your client epoch addons folder.
+It is a separate download as to avoid this accidentally happening, you may download the latest [[Epoch server pbo here](https://github.com/EpochModTeam/DayZ-Epoch/raw/master/Test%20Build/dayz_server.pbo)]

 Current Version: **EpochTest-106-MAY_15_2016**

 --------------------------